 AGENCY: Federal Aviation Administration (FAA), DOT.
 ACTION: Final rule; request for comments.

-SUMMARY: The FAA is adopting a new airworthiness directive (AD) for all Airbus SAS Model A350-941 and -1041 airplanes.
-This AD was prompted by a determination that longitudinal sealing tape in the forward and aft cargo compartments had migrated from its original position, which could affect the fire extinguishing system efficiency in the cargo compartments.
-This AD requires repetitive detailed inspection of the affected parts, and, depending on findings, accomplishment of applicable corrective action, as specified in a European Union Aviation Safety Agency (EASA) AD, which is incorporated by reference.
+SUMMARY: The FAA is superseding Airworthiness Directive (AD) 2023-04-12, which applied to all Airbus SAS Model A350-941 and -1041 airplanes.
+AD 2023-04-12 required repetitive detailed inspections of affected cargo sealing tapes and applicable corrective actions.
+Since the FAA issued AD 2023-04-12, additional locations have been identified that are subject to the unsafe condition.
+This AD retains the requirements of AD 2023-04-12 and expands the inspection area, as specified in a European Union Aviation Safety Agency (EASA) AD, which is incorporated by reference.
 The FAA is issuing this AD to address the unsafe condition on these products.

-DATES: This AD is effective March 14, 2023.
+DATES: This AD is effective November 20, 2023.

-The Director of the Federal Register approved the incorporation by reference of a certain publication listed in this AD as of March 14, 2023.
+The Director of the Federal Register approved the incorporation by reference of a certain publication listed in this AD as of November 20, 2023.

-The FAA must receive comments on this AD by April 13, 2023.
+The FAA must receive comments on this AD by December 18, 2023.